 Contemporary Issues in the Caribbean

-ANTH-UA 102 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 102 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Khan.
 4 points.

 Provides an anthropological perspective on Anglophone, Hispanophone, Francophone, and Dutch Antilles societies.
 Reviews how colonial history has structured the race, class, gender, ethnic, and national identities of Caribbean peoples and how these structures have in turn been shaped by the cultures and subjectivities of local communities.
 Contemporary topics include tourism, sexuality, the arts, health care, transnationalism, and diasporas.

-ANTH-UA 103 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 103 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Abercrombie, Dávila.
 4 points.

 Surveys society and culture, with emphasis on class, ethnicity, and nationhood.
 Examines some of the fundamental characteristics of Ibero-American civilization both in its historical development and in its transformations across a variety of regional and class contexts.
 Discusses the complex interrelationships between country and city and between "popular" and "elite" culture by examining ethnographic case material and a few general interpretative works.